PhoenixTales/phoenix-docs/lore/gods.md

 If the documentation says otherwise, then we see this as a regression for simplicity's sake in the context of the internal design docs, that Mike had wanted to avoid to present as such in the game; and in any way has to be avoided by us, due to how [Gothic was defined](/vision/gothic-defined).

 Innos brought light, Beliar brought the night.
-Both broth life that couldn't exist without both.
-But Beliar brought dead too.
-The negation of life.
+Both brought life that couldn't exist without them both.
+Beliar brought deadt, the negation of life.
 And Adanos, inbetween, brought healing.

 > *Adanos saw, that the humans were dying and that it was the will of Beliar.
 And he said: I will not stand against the will of Beliar, but I will give humankind the power of healing."
 [G]